 Yang et al (2015) Exposure to 50 Hz magnetic field modulates GABAA currents in cerebellar granule neurons through an EP receptor-mediated PKC pathway.
 J Cell Mol Med 19 2413 PMID: 26176998

 Do you know of a great paper that uses L-798,106 from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area